-A simple way to temporarily reduce these expression lines is injection with botulinum toxin A (popularly known as Botox, but includes another brand known as Dysport).
+A simple way to temporarily reduce these expression lines is injection with botulinum toxin A (popularly known as Botulinum Toxin (or more commonly known as Botox), but includes another brand known as Dysport).
 Botulinum toxin A works by temporarily weakening the muscles that form the lines of expression.

 Accumulation of sun damage resulting in changes in skin texture including development of fine and coarse wrinkles, formation of tiny blood vessels on the face (spider veins, telangiectasia), and sun-induced pigments including freckles, age spots or liver spots.